babyplus/study_notes/README.md

 #### 活动和过期进程 Active and expired processes

-To avoid process starvation, the scheduler keeps tow disjoint sets of runnable processes.
+To avoid process starvation, the scheduler keeps two disjoint sets of runnable processes.

 * Active processes: these runnable processes have not yet exhausted their time quantum and are thus allowed to run
 * Expired processes: these runnable processes have exhausted their time quantum and are thus forbidden to run until all active processes expire